SSARHERPS/SSAR-species-database/README.md

       1. `had_filter`: boolean `true` or `false`
       2. `filter_params`: The used filter parameters
       3. `filter_literal`: The provided filter in the query
+10. `execution_time`: The time to execute your query and return your result, in ms.

 **Please note** that all entries are returned in lower case, except for `result->taxon->notes`.
 As the data has strict formatting requirements, this is left up to the application to correctly apply CSS styles to generate the desired case.